smach/rcolorutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is designed to help you find colors that are similar to one specific color.
-It’s especially useful to answer a question like “what other blues are built in to R”?
+This package is designed to help you work with R’s built-in colors.

 ## Installation

-This package is not on CRAN, so you need to install it with from [GitHub](https://github.com/) with:
+rcolorutils isn’t on CRAN, so you’ll need to install it with from [GitHub](https://github.com/) with:

 ``` r